Süleymaniye Mosque – Istanbul

 MIMAR SINAN MAUSOLEUM

-Sinan died in 1588 and is buried in this small mausoleum that he designed and constructed for himself next to the mosque.
+Sinan died in 1588 and rests here in a small mausoleum that he designed for himself.

 Mimar Sinan Tomb